nguyenthehienBK/data-platform/README.md

 # Data Platform

-This repository contains a full local data platform.
+This repository contains an on-premise data platform.
 Each component has its own README inside its folder, use it for more detail.

 ## Quickstart